farisachugthai/ipython/docs/source/install/kernel_install.rst

 Installing the IPython kernel
 =============================
+.. highlight:: bash

+.. todo:: So it says this docs is about kernel installs.

+    It mostly seems like a wildly incomplete and out of date explanation of virtual environments?

 .. seealso::

    :ref:`Installing Jupyter <jupyter:install>`
      The IPython kernel is the Python execution backend for Jupyter.

 The Jupyter Notebook and other frontends automatically ensure that the IPython kernel is available.
 However, if you want to use a kernel with a different version of Python, or in a virtualenv or conda environment, you'll need to install that manually.

 Kernels for Python 2 and 3
 --------------------------